 Dan founded Rock Gaming, a developer and owner of unique urban casinos in Cleveland, Cincinnati, and Baltimore.
 The company acquired Detroit’s Greektown Casino-Hotel in April 2013.

 In March 2013, Rock Ventures, in collaboration with the Downtown Detroit Partnership and Detroit Economic Growth Corporation, unveiled and implemented a visionary placemaking and retail plan centered on creating activity and vibrant, distinct destinations to draw people to the region using a multifaceted approach to the planning, design and management of public spaces.

-Dan is a founding partner of Detroit-based private equity group Rockbridge Growth Equity LLC.
-The partnership invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries.
+Dan is a Founder and Principal of Detroit Venture Partners (DVP), a venture capital firm that funds start-up and early-stage technology companies in Detroit.
+He is also a Founding Partner of Detroit-based private equity group Rockbridge Growth Equity LLC, which invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries across the United States.

-Dan and his wife Jennifer live in Michigan with their five children.
+Dan and his wife Jennifer live in the Detroit area with their five children.
 Their oldest son was born with NF1.
 Dan and Jennifer have established two Gilbert Neurofibromatosis Clinics – Children's National Medical Center in Washington D.C. and Dana Children's Hospital/Tel Aviv-Sourasky Medical Center in Israel – to advance research and treatment of neurofibromatosis.